joeatbayes/file2consul/README.md

    other named parameters are treated in interpolated values Most common error is forgetting - as prefix for named parms
 ```
-  -used with any name sets a variable that can be used for interpolation.
-The system also reads environment variables currently defined for the current session.
-​
-  -FILES -  A list of paths that resolve to either a directory or a file.
-The system will read and process the contents of each in the order  specified.
-If a value for a given key is defined multiple times  the one encountered on the last file will win.
-​
-  -URI - Names the consul server to the values to.
-If multiple servers are listed then the consul values will be copied to each of these servers.

   -cache=optional - Name of a file the system will save the full set of key, values after special processing  to.
 This file is used to compare key/values from the last run so it can send only values  that have changed to consul.

  -runPull optional if present and set to "true" and when the source path is a directory the the system will run a git pull in that directory to fetch most recent copy of the config settings.

 ### Simple Operation of Dumb version without Inheritance